leomonta/Python_cpp_builder/README.md

 # CPP python building tool

+An incremental but simplistic build tool for personal projects

 ## Why:

 When I started making stuff in c/c++ without an IDE (that compiles for you, VSCode does not) I encountered Makefile, and honestly, I hated it.